cloudify-cosmo/cloudify-stage/widgets/snapshots/README.md

 ### Snapshots List

 Displays a list of snapshots of the Manager - both snapshots that were created on this manager, and snapshots uploaded to it.
-This widget is only available to users with the role ‘admin’
+This widget is only available to users with the role ‘admin’.

 Snapshots are always created with “private” visibility, which cannot be set to a different visibility level.